Cathy Muñoz: Sponsored legislation

 Muñoz’s legislative work focused on support for small business, public education and the environment.
 She sponsored legislation offering tax incentives for contributions to public education, as well as new housing development.
 She authored legislation strengthening Alaska’s Oil Spill and Response capabilities, and carried legislation for Governor Sean Parnell which committed $3 billion to pay down Alaska’s retirement debt.

 Gun Control: Muñoz supported pro second amendment legislation.

 Equal Rights: Muñoz voted for same-sex marriage and supported the inclusion of gender identity in Alaska's anti-discrimination laws.

 Personal life

 Muñoz is a fourth-generation Alaskan.
-She and her husband Juan have two children, Mercedes and Matthew.
-She graduated from Juneau-Douglas High School, and received a Bachelor of Arts in political science from the University of the Pacific (United States).
-She was crowned Miss Juneau in 1982.
+She and her husband Juan have two children.
 Her mother-in-law was the famed Alaskan artist Rie Muñoz.